khsnhelovorld/SCOR-AHIBE/IPFS_GUIDE.md

 #### Content Security

-- Aggregated indices contain encrypted ciphertext only (no plaintext secrets)
+- Ciphertext files contain encrypted data only (no plaintext secrets)
+- Each holder has exactly one ciphertext file (SCOR-AHIBE principle)
 - Treat CIDs as sensitive metadata (reveals revocation patterns)
 - Consider using private IPFS networks for highly sensitive deployments